How to Make a Play Space for Your Child

 Finally, add smaller items or toys that fit the space you have created.
 Things like extra measuring cups, loose parts, or egg cartons for sorting objects would make a great addition to a kitchen space.
 If they love to play “house”, this is where they can take care of their dolls, or maybe they would love to take their stuffed animal on an adventure!

-A creative area gives your child an opportunity to explore cause and effect—if I move the marker across the paper, it makes a line—and to express themselves.
+A creative space gives your child an opportunity to explore cause and effect—if I move the marker across the paper, it makes a line—and to express themselves.

 Here are some items you can include in your child’s creative area:

-If you’re using a cushion, outdoor fabrics work well for this space since they are waterproof and wash easily.
+If you’re using a cushion for your floor space, outdoor fabrics work well since they are waterproof and wash easily.

 Protection for the mess